sproaty/whyteboard/README.txt

 ---- VERSION HISTORY ----

 xx Jul 2009 - * Select tool: can select shapes to alter their colour/thickness,
                 edit text and notes, move shapes and resize them.
-Selected shapes are drawn with an outline "handle" at their corners -- Images and text can also be repositioned -- can double click text/notes to edit them
+Selected shapes are drawn with an outline "handle" at their corners -- Images and text can also be repositioned -- can double click text/notes to edit them -- moveable shapes are shown by the cursor changing to a hand
               * Improved undo/redo to support editing, moving and resizing of objects as described above.
 Text edits can also be undone
-              * Button to change colour in text input dialog, instead of always drawing with the user's selected colour
+              * Button to change colour in text input dialog, instead of always drawing with the user's chosen palette colour
-              * Text input dialogs remembers the last font used, and is selected by default when creating new Text/Notes -- the chosen font is also saved into the .wtbd save file
+              * Text input dialogs remembers the last font used, which is selected by default when creating new Text/Notes -- the chosen font is also saved into the .wtbd save file
-              * Thumbnail label shows the current tab in bold
+              * Thumbnail label shows the selected thumb label in bold
-              * The Pen tool will now draw in response to a single mouse click;
+              * The Pen tool now draws in response to a single mouse click;
                 before the mouse needed to be moved to draw
+              * Resize canvas
+              * Each sheet can have its own BitmapSelect at anytime.
+Undoing and redoing will not remove the selection - drawing a new shape will
-              * Help files updates to reflect new changes and clarify any issues before
+              * Help files updated to reflect new changes and clarify any issues before
-              * Multiple small bug fixes
+              * Multiple small bug fixes (over 10)
               * Misc existing code improvements and performance increases
               * More/better unit testing to help with adding new features, tracking down potential bugs and increased code confidence